 Place all of the above into the good old food processor and blend well.
 You might need to add a drop or two of water.
 Scrape into a bowl.

 - 1 tbsp fish sauce (this stuff can be overdone)

 - 5 kaffir lime leaves

-Bring to the boil, reduce heat and cook 10 minutes.
+Bring to a boil, reduce heat and cook for 10 minutes.

-Strain through a sieve to remove as much solids as possible and return the liquid to the heat.
+Strain through a sieve to remove as many solids as possible and return the liquid to the heat.

 Add the remaining coconut milk and the rest of the paste.

 Add the chicken and simmer for about 5 minutes.
 Mix in the lime juice, fish sauce, chillies and lime leaves.
 Heat for one minute.
 Delicious.